ablaamim/Minishell/README.md

 ```

-$> echo “The Linux philosophy is 'to laugh in the face of danger".
+$> echo “The Linux philosophy is to laugh in the face of danger 8D !".

 $> echo “All operating systems sucks, but Linux just sucks less.”